 Inventory is generally manufactured upon receipt of firm purchase orders from our collaboration partners.
-Inventory includes direct materials, direct labor, and manufacturing overhead and cost is determined on a first-in, first-out basis.
+Inventory includes direct materials, direct labor, and manufacturing overhead and cost is determined on a first-in, first-out basis for raw materials and on a specific identification basis for work-in-process and finished goods.
 Inventory is valued at the lower of cost or net realizable value and defective or excess inventory is written down to net realizable value based on historical experience or projected usage.
-Inventory related to our research and development activities is expensed when purchased.
+Inventory related to our research and development activities is expensed as manufactured by us or when purchased.

-We are dependent on our suppliers and contract manufacturers to provide raw materials, drugs and devices of appropriate quality and reliability and to meet applicable contract and regulatory requirements.
+We are dependent on our suppliers and contract manufacturers to provide raw materials and drug candidates of appropriate quality and reliability and to meet applicable contract and regulatory requirements.
 In certain cases, we rely on single sources of supply of one or more critical materials.
 Consequently, in the event that supplies are delayed or interrupted for any reason, our ability to develop and produce our drug candidates or our ability to meet our supply obligations could be significantly impaired, which could have a material adverse effect on our business, financial condition and results of operations.